SaiPranav2003/CODSOFT/README.md

 3) Tic-Tac-Toe Game:
 The timeless game of Tic-Tac-Toe is implemented in a digital form.
 It offers a fun and strategic gaming experience, perfect for challenging friends or sharpening your strategic thinking.

+4) LIBRARY MANAGEMENT SYSTEM:
+The provided C++ code represents a console-based Library Management System.
+Usage:
+Users can add books and borrowers, check out and return books, display available books, and exit the program through the menu options.
+---> For a production-level library management system, considerations for data persistence (using a database), enhanced error handling, security features, and a more sophisticated user interface may be necessary.
+The provided code serves as a starting point and can be expanded based on specific requirements and use cases.